 If you are using frozen corn, follow Step 3 above in place of creamed corn.

-This corn soup is often made with chicken and dairy.
+This corn soup is often made with chicken and milk.
 I've made small adjustments to make this a vegetarian version of the recipe.

 - Chicken - If you want to add chicken to this soup, use boneless and skinless chicken breasts chopped into small pieces and seasoned with salt & pepper, green seasoning or your favourite Chinese seasoning.
 Brown the chicken in the pot with a bit of oil before adding the rest of the ingredients.

-- Dairy or Non-Dairy - I use coconut milk in this recipe to help thicken and add extra flavour, but you can use cream or leave this step out altogether.
+- Dairy or Non-Dairy - I use coconut milk in this recipe to help thicken and add extra flavour, but you can use milk or cream if you prefer.

-- Thickener - This soup recipe is often thickened using a corn starch slurry but I leave this step out and instead rely on the creamed corn and coconut milk for consistency.
-You can use 1 to 2 teaspoons of corn starch mixed into ¼ cup of the stock then streamed into the simmering soup.
+- Thickener - This soup recipe is often thickened using a corn starch slurry (use a 1:1 ratio of corn starch and cold water) but I leave this step out and instead rely on the creamed corn and coconut milk for consistency.
+You can use 2 teaspoons of corn starch mixed into 2 teaspoons of cold water mixed together then streamed into the simmering soup to thicken if you want a slightly thicker soup.

 Trini-Style Chinese Corn Soup